Scientific Name: Vigna unguiculata

 Hardiness Zones: 5 and 13; beans are not hardy and will die with light frost;

 Soil Requirements: Warm and well-drained; slightly acidic pH [6.5 – 6.8];

 Days until Germination: 8-16 days

 Sowing: Soak beans for 2-6 hours before planting.
 Sow directly into ground 2″- 3″ deep once soil is warm and last frost is past—roughly two weeks.

-Pole beans need support of a trellis or fence.
-Plant seeds 1″ to 2″ deep, 5-6″ apart, in rows 4′ apart within an inch or two of the trellis or pole.
+Plant Spacing: Pole beans need support of a trellis or fence.
+Plant seeds 2″ to 3″ deep, 5″ to 6″ apart, in rows 4′ apart within an inch or two of the trellis or pole.
 For a tepee method, plant 6 to 7 seeds around each pole.

-Harvest young beans when they are about 10 inches long–if they get too old, they are tough, rather than crisp and tender.
+Harvest: 65-85 days; harvest young beans when they are about 10 inches long–if they are too old, they get tough and lose their crispiness and tenderness;